OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: see Broad model poisoning.

-This threat refers to manipulating behaviour of the model by manipulating the parameters in the model itself in the live system (i.e. the representation of the regularities that the training process has extracted for the model to use in its task. e.g. neural network weights.
-Alternatively, the model input or output logic can be compromised to change model behaviour or deny its service.
+This threat involves manipulating the behavior of the model by altering the parameters within the live system itself.
+These parameters represent the regularities extracted during the training process for the model to use in its task, such as neural network weights.
+Alternatively, compromising the model's input or output logic can also change its behavior or deny its service.

 **Controls:**